I’ve heard it said a dozen times, “Why would you travel to _____ when your kids are so little, they won’t remember.”

 Travel now while they still want to be seen with you – 😉

-When I orignally wrote this post, my oldest was 5!
-Now he’s 11 and doesn’t like his picture taken and is starting to think that mom’s “fun” ideas really aren’t all that fun.
+When I originally wrote this post, my oldest was 5!
+Now he’s 14 and doesn’t like his picture taken and is starting to think that mom’s “fun” ideas really aren’t all that fun.

-Lastly, once your children hit middle school and high school, most families find that their calendar is dictated completed by the children’s extracurriculars.
-You may want to get away, but find that the schedule is already inundated with activity.
+Lastly, once your children hit middle and high school, most families find that their calendar is dictated by the children’s extracurriculars.
+You may want to get away, but find that the schedule is already inundated with activities like sporting practices and dance recitals.
+Finding a week that suits 6 people can feel impossible!
 Traveling while they are young makes sure that you don’t miss out on valuable family time.

 Travel with your kids NOW because you don’t know what the future holds

-The week of Thanksgiving 2019, we took our newly expanded family of 4 to Niagara Falls, Ontario.
-I was having crazy travel anxiety (more about traveling with anxiety on this post) and almost didn’t want to go.
-Mr. Yoder convinced me that everything would be fine, and if it’s wasn’t, we’d get through it.
+A little story – The week of Thanksgiving 2019, we took our newly expanded family of 4 to Niagara Falls, Ontario.
+I was having crazy travel anxiety (more about traveling with anxiety in this post) and wanted to cancel.
+Mr. Yoder convinced me that everything would be fine, and if it wasn’t, we’d get through it.
 I remember sitting in that hotel room that night, nursing the baby on my lap and thanking God that we’d taken the trip.
-Having baby #4 had not only changed our family, but it had foreseeable changed our travel, and I was just do grateful.
+Having baby #4 had not only changed our family, but it had foreseeably changed our travel, and I was just so grateful.
 Now little Louisa won’t remember being 3-months-old and at Niagara Falls, but I will.
 I’ll remember how the baby who never slept was lulled to sleep by the sound of the falls, curled up in her little bear outfit as we pushed her around.
 I’ll remember how we drank Tim Hortons and ordered the kids hot chocolate and then found giant lighted see-saws in the park.
 These times come flooding back as I type – another fine cushion for my old age.
+And, little did we know, just 4 months later we were to be shut out of international travel for nearly 2 years!

-The many losses caused by the pandemic have showed us that life is a vapor- we can die of disease or accident at any moment.
+Life is a vapor- we can die of disease or accident at any moment.
 I want my kids to know that I chose to live life to the fullest and encourage them to do the same, too.
-Yes, this can probably be done in ways other than traveling, but travel teaches us so much and causes us to stretch ourselves in ways that other things may not do.
+Yes, this can be done in ways other than traveling, but travel teaches us so much and causes us to stretch ourselves in ways that other things may not do.

-Can you think of any other reasons you should travel with your children will they are still little?
+Can you think of any other reasons you should travel with your children while they are still little?
 Do you have any favorite family memories from your travel?
-Maybe you did take your children to a third world country- how did they react?
+Maybe you did take your children to a third-world country- how did they react?

 PIN THIS: